visit-dav/visit/src/doc/cli_manual/functions.rst

     The index (an integer from 1 to 16) of the destination window.

 return type : CLI_return_t
-    The Copy functions return an integer value of 1 for success and 0 for failure.
+    1 for success and 0 for failure.

 **Description:**